Hi, I'm Deborah Hatton, Senior Manager, Training from Teva Runcorn

 I love this job because it’s always evolving.
 We continually produce new and exciting products that make a huge difference to patients’ lives.
-We’re constantly recruiting fabulous, high calibre people into our organisation and I get such a buzz watching these colleagues develop through our STEM pathways or moving onto bigger and better roles.
+We’re constantly recruiting fabulous, high calibre people into our organisation and I get such a buzz watching these colleagues develop through our STEM pathways (science, technology, engineering, and mathematics) or moving onto bigger and better roles.
 Who wouldn’t want to see where the business goes next with this great team inside it?

 Before joining Runcorn, I worked for a pharmaceutical firm which moved me away from my technical background into a training role, which I really enjoyed because I love seeing people develop and use new skills.
 Having a technical background meant that I could identify the needs of the business and match them with the needs of the individuals.

 When I got the chance to join Teva Runcorn I grabbed the opportunity with both hands.
 I have never worked in an organisation that’s so keen to embrace good training practice.
 Here we have ‘inverted the pyramid’ which means we give colleagues the opportunity to use their own knowledge, thoughts and ideas.